 Lexical Variable (Global): These types of variables can be used throughout the code until a different value for the value is defined.

 They are declared using defvar keyword.
-For example:

 (defvar x 123)